Frequently Asked Questions

 We support parents in their important role in facilitating their child’s health by increasing their knowledge and resources.
 ChiroMagic4Kids offers regular parental workshops focusing on healthy lifestyles for kids where we involve other holistic health practitioners.

 Families have exclusive access to our clinic on Saturdays and we give priority to children’s appointments during school holidays, sports seasons and school examinations.
 We conduct a complete assessment of your child’s spinal and developmental health and developmental reviews every six months.
-We are also delighted to offer Podiatry assessment.
 If we can prevent the adults of the future from suffering in the way that a large number of our community has done, we will have achieved our goal.

 What training has a chiropractor had?